|Title:||Organization of the Python community|

 - Stdlib module: idlelib

 Becoming a core developer is long and slow process.
-Mentorship an an efficient way to train contributors as future core developers and build a trust relationship.
+Mentorship is an efficient way to train contributors as future core developers and build a trust relationship.

 - Repository: https://github.com/python/devguide